Frequently Asked Questions

 What qualifications are held by MERP's instructors?

-All MERP instructors hold either a Ph.D., M.D. (or equivalent), or both in their field and have significant experience teaching medical, undergraduate or graduate-level students.
+All MERP instructors hold either an MD, PhD, or equivalent degree, and have established experience in teaching medical and undergraduate or graduate-level students.
 MERP instructors have extensive research experience and have published numerous peer-reviewed manuscripts in national and international journals.
+In addition, MERP has teaching fellows that hold an MD or a PhD and have typically graduated from RUSM or AUC.

 What is the typical class size of a MERP session?